sahil7879/backstage-cap-3d/lab guides/lab3-postgresql-server-integration.md

 # postgre server integretion
-Right now we have sqllite for the backend and that is in memory db so it will give us problem if we restart our backstage
+Right now we have SQLite for the backend and that is in-memory db so it will lose all data on restart
-Now we need to change it to postgre so it will be non volatile
+Now we need to change it to PostgreSQL so it will be persistent
 For that what we can do, we can start a container for the db
 But first we will give our user access to use docker so that we do not change our user again and again
 ```